A Treatise on Differential Geometry and its role in Relativity Theory: Isometries : Killing vectors

-Hence $C$ is also a $q$-form.\\\\ Similarly, $\lambda A$ (for some scalar $\lambda$) is also a $q$-form.
+Similarly, $\lambda A$ (for some scalar $\lambda$) is also a $q$-form.
 Thus the set of all $q$-forms form a vector space.
 It is clear that this vector space is a subspace of the vector space of all $(0,q)$\,-tensors.
-Now the number of independent components of a $(0,q)$ -form in an $n$-dimensional vector space is ${}^{n}C_q$ so the dimension of this vector space is ${}^{n}C_q$\,.\\\\ {\bf Solution 1.8:} By definition,
+Now the number of independent components of a $(0,q)$ -form in an $n$-dimensional vector space is ${}^{n}C_q$ so the dimension of this vector space is ${}^{n}C_q$\,.\\